mayazhl/PacMen_Factory/README.md

 # PacMen_Factory
+## Click and create PacMen
-PacMen making factory.
+This is a PacMen making factory game.
 Create as many or as little PacMen as you like and see them bouncing around!